SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 ### Direct `ssh` connections

-An alternative to the [telework.si.edu](https://telework.si.edu) web-based terminal is a direct ssh connection from you remote computer to Hydra.
-To use these methods you'll need to be using a computer located on the Smithsonian network or a remote computer with a VPN connection.
+When possible, a direct ssh connection from your workstation to Hydra is preferred to using the web-based Telework interface.
+You'll need to be using a computer located on the Smithsonian network or a remote computer with a VPN connection.

 - SI users seeking to request a VPN can do so with [this form](https://smithsonianprod.servicenowservices.com/si/?id=sc_cat_item&sys_id=cd8bcf38dbaec810faac7c031f961992).
 - CfA users should consult with their HPC support staff on how to establish this connection.